hanjoongcho/aaf-easydiary/FAQs.md

 ## Do I have to sign up or register before using Easy Diary?

-- Easy Diary doesn't require any registration or sign up process before users can make use of it.
+- Easy Diary doesn't require any registrations or sign up processes before users can make use of it.
 Download, and start writing, or recording whatever you wish of your daily activities.

 ---

 ## Easy Diary comes preloaded with diary entries, why?

 - Yes, the app comes with preloaded entries.
-This is so that you can get a feel of how your own entries would look like on the app.
+This is so that you can get the feel that how your own entries would look like on the app.

 ---